torrentu/rdpwrap/README.md

 ## Version info:
-Currently this repo contains additional offsets for rdpwrap.ini 2018-05-16.
+Currently this repo contains additional offsets for rdpwrap.ini with last change from 2018-10-03.

-Last update: 2018-09-25
+Last update: 2018-10-03

 Includes versions up to 2018-09-11